 - 1. In the Configuration Manager, on the Application Groups window, in the list of Security Groups, highlight the group that you want to delete. - 2.
-Click the Remove link.

-A confirmation message appears, asking if you really want to delete the Security Group.
+Click the Remove link. - A confirmation message appears, asking if you really want to delete the Security Group. - 3.
+Click the Yes button.